airsplay/vokenization/README.md

 > The script will call
 > [vokenization/vokenize_corpus_mp.py](vokenization/vokenize_corpus_mp.py)
 > to vokenize a corpus.
-> The vokenziation happens in [vokenization/vokenization.py](vokenization/vokenization.py) and
+> The vokenization happens in [vokenization/vokenization.py](vokenization/vokenization.py) and
-> it use [vokenization/indexing.py](vokenization/indexing.py) to do nearest neighbor search
+> it uses [vokenization/indexing.py](vokenization/indexing.py) to do nearest neighbor search
 > (based on [faiss](https://github.com/facebookresearch/faiss)).